 The Bridge of Freedom – A park full of statues and monuments, built to console the families of both the North and South Korean people.

 Dora Observatory – From here you can look into North Korea.
 On a clear day, it’s very impressive.

 Dorasan Station – A brand new railway station built to connect South Korea and North Korea.
 However, in 2008 the North Korean government stopped the service accusing South Korean government of a confrontational policy.
 So now it stands empty.

 DMZ Theater & Exhibition Hall – Full of artifacts and information on the Korean war and the DMZ itself.

 The Third Infiltration Tunnel – My favourite part of the tour!
 In 1978 a tunnel was uncovered.
 The tunnel was built by North Koreans trying to pass under the border.
 The tour allows you to travel deep underground and see for yourself.

 2) DMZ & JSA TOUR

 The second option allows you to visit all of the above AND the JSA or the Joint Security Area.
 The JSA is where North and South Koreans discuss diplomatic engagements and negotiate.
 This option does cost a bit more and require a but more time, but a good experience for those who are interested.

-If you are interested the Korean war and/or are curious about the mysterious North Korea, or maybe you just have some time to kill in Seoul, I’d definitely recommend checking this tour out!
+If you are interested in the Korean war and/or are curious about mysterious North Korea, or maybe you just have some time to kill in Seoul, I’d definitely recommend checking this tour out!